 The parkrun itself was a low-key and friendly affair.
 We met the organiser before the event and learned he had only started it in April this year and was happy to continue until it gained traction.
 It's one of only three currently being run in Austria and the concept is still all rather new here.
 He was delighted we'd intentionally made the effort to visit and participate and we were equally delighted that we'd supported the event.
 The course itself was flat and fast and there was lots of communal support between all competitors.
 This event is totally worth supporting.

 From Linz we headed west and into a serious change in weather.
-The default for this entire trip has been incessant beating sunshine and uncomfortably high temperatures 24 hours a day.
+The default for this entire trip has been (almost) incessant beating sunshine and uncomfortably high temperatures - 24 hours a day.

 Sent from my mobile device